Chipotle-Spiced Sweet Potato Chili

 Preheat oven to 350 degrees F. Place sweet potatoes on a rimmed baking sheet or jelly roll pan and toss with one tablespoon of olive oil.
 Season with salt and pepper as desired and bake for approximately 8-10 minutes or until sweet potatoes are just tender.

-Heat a deep heavy pot over medium heat and add the olive oil.
+Heat a deep heavy pot over medium heat and add the remaining olive oil.
 Sauté the onions until lightly caramelized.
 Add the garlic, chili powder, chipotle powder and cumin and cook for an additional minute or until spices are fragrant.
 Stir them frequently so they don’t burn at the bottom of the pan.

 Deglaze the pan with the beer and scrape up any browned bits (these are called fond and they’re full of flavor) from the bottom of the pan.
 Add the tomatoes, chipotle peppers, barbecue sauce, Worcestershire sauce and hot sauce.